lantunes/interpolatd/README.md

 In the configuration above, we are saying that only single digits from 0-9 that are enclosed by *#{* and *}* should be substituted.
-We can then use the interpolator as follows:
+We can then use the Interpolator as follows:

 ```java
 interpolator.interpolate("Hello #{0}, #{1}, but not #{you}.",